artmatsak/horace/README.md

 The OpenAI API backend lets you switch between the following models:

-* ChatGPT (default): The cheapest model, works reasonably well.
+* ChatGPT (default): A cheap-to-access model that works reasonably well.
-* GPT-3.5 (`text-davinci-003`): 10x more expensive than ChatGPT but could work a bit better.
+* GPT-4: Much more expensive than ChatGPT but should be more bullet-proof.
-* GPT-4: The most expensive but also the most powerful of them all.

-See `config.yaml` for switching between the various OpenAI API models.
+See `config.yaml` for switching between the OpenAI API models.

 ## Using ChatGPT Plugins